gpoore/codebraid/examples/rust_output.md

 usually includes the name of the document source and the approximate line number.

-::: {.example}
+::: example
-::: {.exampleMarkup}
+::: exampleMarkup
     `println!("{}", 1 + 2);`{.rus .cb.run session=inline_source_error}
 :::

-::: {.exampleOutput}
+::: exampleOutput
-`SOURCE ERROR in "rust.cbmd" near line 73: Language definition for "rus" does not exist, or is not indexed`{.sourceError}
+`SYS CONFIG ERROR in "rust.cbmd" near line 73: Language definition for "rus" does not exist`{.error .sysConfigError}
 :::
 :::